dkh0387/nextjsblueprint/README.md

 - If we need to provide references from a parent component into an internal element of a child component, we do need to use `React.forwardRef`
 - Example for that: `PasswordInput` child component inside the `SignUpForm`
+- Any child component of a client component is automatically a client component, so no explicitly annotation `use client` needed

 # Context provider